daviembrito/Modec/README.md

 Cloudinary API is used to upload a captured image of the moment to the cloud and getting it's URL.
 After that, Twilio API is used to send the image and it's timestamp to a desired WhatsApp number.

-The sensibility of the movement dectector can be adjusted by it's threshold and the maximum amount of consecutives alerts.
+The sensibility of the movement detector can be adjusted by it's threshold and the maximum amount of consecutives alerts.

 ## **Installation**